MicrosoftDocs/azure-devops-docs/docs/organizations/security/_shared/collaborate.md

 #### Notes
 0. Team (chat) rooms have been deprecated for Azure DevOps Services and TFS 2018 and later versions.
-0. Can view team project READMEs, but not READMEs defined for a repository.
+1. Can view project READMEs, but not READMEs defined for a repository.